TianbiZhang/ZeissTrial/README.md

 ### System requirements

 - This project only runs on Windows operating system.
 Version should be at least Windows 7.
+It have not been tested on Windows 11 yet!
 - The Zeiss SmartSEM programming interface (the API).
-I used version ().
+This is proprietary and is not included in this repository.
 - .NET Framework version 4.0 or higher for C#.
 All the inclusions and packages used in the C# projects should be readily available.
 - Python 3.7.
 - Microsoft Visual Studio (VS).
 A free version ("VS Community") is available for download online.
 Note that the C# project is for VS version 2016 as the SmartSEM API is quite old.